Posandu/posandu/README.md

-# 👋
+# Hi!👋

 [![@posandu's Holopin board](https://holopin.me/posandu)](https://holopin.io/@posandu)

 I'm Posandu.
-A full stack developer and a student.
-I code and make stuff with JavaScript, Typescript, Rust and CSS.
+A full-stack developer and a student.
+I code and make stuff with JavaScript, Typescript, Rust, and CSS.
 This GitHub account is for storing all my projects and other experiments.
-If you like to be updated, follow me 😀.

 <a href="https://github.com/Posandu">
 	<img alt="GitHub followers" src="https://img.shields.io/github/followers/posandu?style=social">